mortezakowkabi/jcb-persian-documentation/022-Global-Settings-of-Component-Builder.md

 3. The **Global Configurations** window will open.

 Only users with proper permissions (usually Super Users or Administrators) can view and modify these options.
-If the “Options” button is missing, adjust your Joomla user group permissions.
+If the "Options" button is missing, adjust your Joomla user group permissions.

-Inside the configuration window, you’ll find several key tabs:
+Inside the configuration window, you'll find several key tabs:

 * **Global**
 * **UiKit Settings**